crystal-lang/rfcs/text/0004-heap-escape-analysis.md

 # Guide-level explanation

-The escape analysis optimization to the semantic pass: if a variable doesn’t outlive the method it is defined in, and its instance size isn’t too large to be allocated on the stack, the compiler can decide allocate it on the HEAP.
+The escape analysis optimization to the semantic pass: if a variable doesn’t outlive the method it is defined in, and its instance size isn’t too large to be allocated on the stack, the compiler can decide to allocate it on the HEAP.

-A variable can’t outlive a method when the reference:

-- isn’t returned by the method;
-- isn’t passed to a method that would capture it (i.e. the argument outlive the method).

-The pass automatically decides where to allocate local variables.
+The pass automatically decides where to allocate local variables based on their lifetime (see below).

 To detect more situations more easily, the pass should run after any code inlining passes (e.g. blocks).

 ## Lifetime